bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 ## Local Mapping and Testing

-To test your custom templates locally, you must edit your `<theme-name>/.stencil` file to create mappings between each local template and a corresponding URL.
+To test your custom templates locally, you must edit your `.stencil` file to create mappings between each local template and a corresponding URL.
 Within the .stencil file, look for the following section:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">